|Helix 7.0 is Here

 Helix RADE, Helix Engine and Helix Client/Server:

 - Unicode support.
 Helix has spent its entire existence in the 256-character world of ASCII.
 That’s now a serious limitation, as Unicode is here and supported virtually everywhere.
 Helix 7.0 provides Unicode support for text and styled text data and collection file names as well as icons, strings and text labels in Design Mode.
-Unfortunately, we’ve had to postpone Unicode support for document management, due to the aforementioned financial crunch.
+(Unicode support for document management coming in a future release.)

 - Expanded collection file size support.
 Helix collections are no longer limited to 4GB.
 In Helix 7.0 they can grow to as large as 64GB.
 No one likes to have to archive data; now, you may never have to worry about that again.